shujaamarwat/retromorphism/README.md

 ### Code Style
 - TypeScript for type safety
-- Consistent component structure
+- Consistent component structure with proper prop interfaces
-- Tailwind CSS for styling
+- Tailwind CSS for styling with custom design system
 - Semantic HTML for accessibility
+- ESLint and Prettier for code formatting

 ## 📱 Responsive Design

-The design system is mobile-first with breakpoints:
+The application is mobile-first with breakpoints:
 - **Mobile**: Default (320px+)
 - **Tablet**: md (768px+)
 - **Desktop**: lg (1024px+)